-The North American sawmill industry is evolving quickly.
-Finished lumber prices broke records by significant margins over the last several months, and sawmills have enjoyed tremendous demand and increased profits for their end products despite a tumultuous year.
-As the market continues to demonstrate volatility, executives are focused on determining what the business landscape will look in both the near and long terms to help inform better decision-making today.
+During the peaks, Southern sawmills have enjoyed strong demand and increased profits for their end products despite the market turbulence.
+As volatility continues to be the norm, executives are focused on determining what the business landscape will look in both the near and long terms to help inform better decision-making today.

 Executives across the solid-wood sector are now looking for the most efficient ways to deploy capital within their businesses.
 Most are reinvesting back into existing assets, looking to acquire other mills, or building new greenfield facilities.
-While a high degree of uncertainty will continue to be pervasive in an environment still dominated by unpredictable reactions to the COVID-19 pandemic, there are two recurring questions/concerns we are now hearing.
+While a high degree of uncertainty will continue to be pervasive in a business climate still dominated by inflation, stressed supply chains and shifting geopolitical dynamics, there are two recurring questions/concerns we continue to hear:

 - Is the market becoming overproduced?

-With more technology-driven, low-cost production coming online in the next two years, a glut of lumber (or shrinking demand) will likely drive high-cost producers out of the market.
+With more technology-driven, low-cost production coming online, a glut of lumber (or shrinking demand) will drive high-cost producers out of the market.
 This will ultimately lower the floor price for lumber – which is where it will inevitably return.

 In the next downturn, what existing production will be pushed from “competitive” to “marginal” due to flattening of the cost curve?